top of page

 A: For the most part, no. But let me rephrase that...
 If you want to pay for your own camp site, haul your own tent, sleeping bag, mattress, and pillow, and we are staying at a place where you have made your own reservation, then go right ahead.
 Chances of you being able to do that are slim to none, however.
 Places that regulate camp sites for the most part are very strict about having only one tent per site.
 And to top it off, if your husband is worried about you sleeping in a tent with me, you probably should not be going in the first place.
 But you could always sleep outside the tent.
 But bring something to sleep on as I use a full-size mattress for those of us inside, and it doesn't come apart to share a part with you.

-Q: I've heard you have an erotic web site.
+Q: I know you shoot erotic work.
 Can I get a link to that?

 A: No. My erotic work is created for erotic gallery shows, not for the internet public to view.
-It is a matter of protecting the models who work with me in that field.
-I do have a place where perspective erotic models can view some of my work, but I need to know they have a serious interest in said work before they are allowed to go there.
-The rest of you can view my erotic work at a gallery show in your area, when I get there.
-Next scheduled one will be in Halifax in April, 2024.
+You can view my erotic work at a gallery show in your area, when I get there.
+Next scheduled one will be in Loveland, CO, December.
+2024.

 Q: Do you ever donate your artwork?